-Results for the most-extensive data set, $Re_{kk} = 750$, are shown in figure~\ref{fig:O750}.
-The near-field dynamics are similar to those observed by \citet{Kuester-ExpFluids-16} and \citet{Ye-IJHFF-16}.
-Immediately downstream of the roughness element, a lobe of high-intensity fluctuations grow high in the boundary layer on the $z=0$ centerline and breakdown to turbulence occurs rapidly.
-Separately, two low-speed streaks appear adjacent to the centerline behind the roughness.
-These streaks eventually lead to high-intensity fluctuations that break down around $x=1390$~mm.
-A second set of low-speed streaks then appear outboard of the first set.
-The second set of low-speed streaks breaks down to turbulence around $x=1470$~mm.
-Earlier hotwire measurements by \citet{Kuester-ExpFluids-16} and \citet{Berger-TSFP-17} did not observe the emergence and breakdown of the second set of low-speed streaks.
+Composite results for the most-extensive hotwire data set, $\Rekk = 750$, are shown in figure~\ref{fig:O750}.
+For this configuration, the flow first breaks down to turbulence on the $z=0$ centerline at $x=1370$~mm, 24~mm behind the roughness, or $\xbar=18\times10^3$.
+Initial centerline breakdown is followed by breakdown just above the low-speed flanking streaks.

+The detailed process by which flanking streaks become turbulent is presented in figure~\ref{fig:Evolution2Rek750}.
+The top two plots show the initial low-speed streaks that result directly from the $\Rekk 750$ roughness element.
+The bottom three show the emergence and breakdown of a second set of flanking streaks that arise via the lateral wedge-spreading process.
+Earlier hotwire measurements by \citet{Kuester-ExpFluids-16} and \citet{Berger-TSFP-17} did not observe the emergence and breakdown of a second set of low-speed streaks.